Call For Papers

 This event has been generously sponsored by a UCSB Interdisciplinary Humanities Center Collaborative Research Grant, the Center for Information Technology and Society, and the Departments of Comparative Literature, Film and Media Studies, and Spanish and Portuguese.

 Transcriptions, begun in 1998, focuses on work in digital humanities and new media.
-Our overall goal is “to build a working paradigm of a humanities department of the future that takes the information revolution to its heart as something to be seriously learned from, wrestled with, and otherwise placed in engagement with the lore of past...
-(Read more)
+Our overall goal is to build a working paradigm of a humanities department of the future that takes the information revolution to its heart as something to be seriously learned from, wrestled with, and otherwise placed in engagement with the lore of past and with other societies.

 2509 South Hall, University of California